zhu-xlab/SCST_4_RS/README.md

 </h1>

 <div align="center">
 LAVIS's InstructBLIP model finetuned to remote sensing image-text data via Reinforcement Learning.
-The aim is to teach Visual Reasoning to a VLM on Remote Sensing imagery: Visual Reasoning data is quite scarce in the domain of remote sensing, the goal of this RL finetuning is to better exploit the existing data and to "enforce" Visual Reasoning in RS VLMs.
+The aim is to teach Visual Reasoning to a VLM on Remote Sensing imagery: Visual Reasoning data being quite scarce in the domain of remote sensing, this improves performances on standard metrics, and on novel metrics.
 </div>

 <div align="center">